 - Successfully defended PKP Cargo in a case brought by the President of the Office of Competition and Customer Protection in which a fine of PLN 60 milion was imposed on PKP Cargo.

 - Invalda and other shareholders of the Tiltra Group companies in their $265 million sale of shares in the Tiltra Group companies to Trakcja Polska in exchange for cash and shares and bonds of Trakcja Polska.

 - PKN Orlen in an action for payment of a contractual penalty concerning an offer made by PSE Polskie Sieci Elektroenergetyczne.

 For many years Andrzej Miklas has been recognised by international legal rankings such as Chambers & Partners, The Legal 500, IFLR 1000, PLC Which Lawyer? and Best Lawyers, as well as local legal ranking of a leading Polish daily, Rzeczpospolita, as one of the best specialists in Poland for litigation and dispute resolution, arbitration and mediation, and criminal defense.

 The prestigious legal ranking publication Chambers & Partners has ranked Andrzej since 2006 as one of the best specialists in dispute resolution in Poland.
-According to the most recent report, “Andrzej Miklas has extensive experience advising on a broad range of disputes, including contentious construction and acquisition cases.”
+According to the most recent report, “Andrzej Miklas has an active litigation practice focusing on contentious company law matters.
+‘He is a very good, experienced lawyer,’ sources confirm.”